Using SecureMarker for end-to-end on-screen marking

 Roles and users can be set up and managed in the Roles and Users screens of SecureMarker.
 For more information, read Roles and Users.

-3. Choose a qualification and exam
+3. Choose a subject and test

 5. Set up quality control features

-Before you can release your exam for marking, you must set up your quality control features.
+Before you can release your test for marking, you must set up your quality control features.
 This includes setting up control items, which are pre-marked items that have been approved by senior examiners and are used to test whether examiners are marking within accepted tolerances.
 You can create and manage control items in the Quality Control screen.
 For more information, read Creating control items in SecureMarker and Managing control items in SecureMarker.

 For more information on the other quality control features available, read Quality Control.

-6. Release your exam for marking
+6. Release your test for marking

 7. Mark your candidates’ responses